 We do not collect more information than we need to fulfil our stated purposes and will not keep it longer than necessary.

-The information we ask for is used to assess your suitability for employment.
+With the exception of the equal opportunities information mentioned below, the information we ask for is used to assess your suitability for employment.
 You don’t have to provide what we ask but it may affect our assessment efforts if you don’t.

 We ask you for your personal details including name and contact details.
 We’ll also ask you about your eligibility to work in the country concerned, previous work experience, education, referees and for answers to questions relevant to the role.
 Our recruitment team and relevant business lead will have access to all this information.

-You will also be asked to provide equal opportunities information.
+You may also be asked to provide equal opportunities information.
 This is not mandatory – if you don’t provide it, it won’t affect your application.
 We won’t make the information available to any staff outside our recruitment team, including business leads, in a way that can identify you.
 Any information you provide will be used to produce and monitor equal opportunities statistics.